 Mental Consequences:

-- Need for Alone Time: After going through overwhelming feelings, an empath often require regular alone time to recharge and process emotions.
+- Alone Time: often require regular alone time to recharge and process emotions.

-- Difficulty Setting Boundaries: They may struggle with setting boundaries and saying ‘No’ to others.
+- Setting Boundaries: start struggling with setting boundaries and saying ‘No‘ to others.

-- Difficulty Concentrating: Their minds can get so foggy with thoughts and emotions that concentrating on anything becomes challenging.
+- Difficulty Concentrating: foggy mind with thoughts and emotions.

-- Heightened Impatience: Overthinking can cause high stress or anxiety levels, as they constantly worry about various situations and people.
+- Psychological Reaction: overthinking cause high stress or anxiety levels as they constantly worry.

 Physical Consequences:

-- Sleep Disturbances: Overthinking can disrupt sleep patterns, often leading to restless sleep or inability to fall asleep on time.
+- Sleep: disrupted sleep patterns, often leading to restless sleep or inability to fall asleep on time.

-- Gastrointestinal Issues: Stress and anxiety from overthinking can manifest as stomachaches, indigestion, or other digestive problems.
+- Gastrointestinal Issues: Stress and anxiety can manifest as stomach-aches, indigestion, or other digestive problems.

-- Skin Problems: Unhealthy/Chronic Stress can worsen skin conditions such as acne, eczema, or cystic acne due to weak skin barrier.
+- Weak Skin: Chronic Stress cause skin conditions, such as acne, eczema, or cystic acne.

-To stop overthinking, Here are practical steps and techniques to help an overthinking empath manage their behaviour:
+Here are few tip to help an overthinking empath manage their tendencies:

 1. Self-CBT: